Help shed light on Oklahoma's moth community by sharing your sightings this #MothWeek and beyond. Cecropia moth by Kellie Carter/RPS 2020

 Oklahoma’s moth community is filled with a variety of sizes, shapes and colors.
 But because the insects are most active at night, they can be easily overlooked and remain a mystery to many.
 One group of enthusiasts has been working to draw Oklahoma’s moths from their shroud of darkness and into the light.

-The Moths of Oklahoma iNaturalist group, nearly 150 members strong, has spent the last four years logging their encounters with Oklahoma’s unsung Lepidoptera and helping others appreciate the moths in their area.
+The Moths of Oklahoma iNaturalist group, more than 150 members strong, has spent the last four years logging their encounters with Oklahoma’s unsung Lepidoptera and helping others appreciate the moths in their area.

 “Oklahoma has such a rich diversity of moths,” said project creator Zach DuFran.
 “More than 1,600 species of moths have been cataloged through the project, and I suspect that number could climb to around 2,000 species.”

 Photos and any sighting details of moths made in Oklahoma on the free iNaturalist platform are automatically added to the Moths of Oklahoma project.
 Species identifications aren’t necessary; iNaturalist will provide suggestions during the upload process, or the community of other iNaturalist users can submit suggestions after photos have been shared.